-Investments are primarily in pooled funds and are stated at fair value in a trade date basis.
-The change in the difference between the fair value and cost of investments at the beginning and end of each year is reflected in the statement of revenue and expenditures as investment income.
+Investments are stated at fair value in a trade date basis.
+The change in the difference between the fair value and cost of investments at the beginning and end of each year is reflected in the statement of operations as investment income.